bufbuild/protobuf-es/MANUAL.md

   ```typescript
   let val: PhoneType = PhoneType["MOBILE"];
   ```
-- TypeScript enums support aliases - as does Protobuf with the `allow_alias` option.
+- TypeScript enums support aliases, as does Protobuf with the `allow_alias` option.

 Along with the TypeScript enum, we also generate its schema: